tnordquist/marble-maze/docs/index.md

 ## Summary
+Marble maze is a campaign of increasingly diffifult tilt-the-ball games that work with devices motion sensory.
+It also features a spine-chilling dramatic story.

 Tilt the device to maneuver a marble through a randomly generated maze.
 The time required to get the marble to the exit is stored in a database for later display in a score summary screen.
 More difficult levels have larger mazes.

 ## Intended users

+* A Protective Parent
-As a parent teaching my kid in this modern world, I want to enjoy a safe and fun library of engaging games for my child's development.
+> As a protective parent teaching my kid in this modern world, I want to enjoy a safe and fun library of engaging games for my child's development.

+* A explorative teacher
-As a teacher continuously browsing options for my class, I would like to introduce modern versions of classic games for my class's recess.
+> As a teacher continuously browsing options for my class, I would like to introduce modern versions of classic games for my class's recess.

-    > As someone who enjoys randomness in my life, I need an app that lets me flip a virtual coin or roll one or more virtual dice, so that I can base my decisions on randomness, without having to carry coins or dice in my pockets.

 ## Functionality